 The ophthalmologist will check your child's eyes with special tools.
 Your child may need a dilated indirect ophthalmoscopic exam.
 Your child may be given anesthesia medicine to sleep through the exam.

 Your child may need other tests, such as:

 - Ocular ultrasound.
 This test uses sound waves to create images of the eyes.

 - CT scan.
-A series of X-rays and a computer are used to make detailed images.
+A series of X-rays from different angles and a computer are used to make detailed images.

 - Blood tests.
 Your child’s blood may be tested for signs of disease, and for genetic changes.